Secure, available, and audit-ready IT infrastructure for the public sector.

 Physical Access.
 The only people who have access to your infrastructure are the ones who absolutely need it.
 At Green House Data, passwords are changed regularly on all our systems, and every single employee goes through security awareness training.
 Learn more about the security of cloud hosting.

 System Access.
 Multi- or two-factor authentication, sometimes called 2FA, requires users to have credentials beyond just a single password.
-Security levels can be set by role.
+Security levels can be set by roles.

 Compliance.
 The Federal Risk and Authorization Management Program (FedRAMP) is a government-wide program that provides a standardized approach to security assessment, authorization, and continuous monitoring for cloud products and services.
-While Green House Data facilities are not audited for FedRAMP compliance, we do meet most of the standards set forth and are annually certified for SSAE 18 (SOC 1 and 2) and HIPAA compliance.
+Facilities meet most of the standards set forth and are annually certified for SSAE 18 (SOC 1 and 2) and HIPAA compliance.
 If you process transactions, we can help you meet the infrastructure requirements for PCI.

 Physical Security.
 Every facility employs security cameras throughout the perimeter and interior that are manned 24/7.
 Physical access requires a key card, PIN code, and biometric identification.
 Interlocking vestibules around data rooms provide an additional security layer.
 Locking pods and private pods available.